jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 presence of women and secondly the sun must never shine on its hilt.
 Failing either will cause the blade to turn on its wielder.

-             Damage STR/           Combat        Magical        AP/ Weapon Handedness Dice   DEX Size Reach Manoeuvres Traits        ENC HP Skofnung Single   1D8    9/7 M M        Bleed, Impale Enduring 2     12/20 Wounds,
+> 'That's when King Hrolf rushes at him and hacked off both his buttocks, right down to the
-                                                 Keen Edged
+> bone, with the sword Skofnung, the best of all swords to have ever been borne in all the

-'That's when King Hrolf rushes at him and hacked off both his buttocks, right down to the bone, with the sword Skofnung, the best of all swords to have ever been borne in all the north'.
+> north'.

-Suttungmjadar
+**Suttungmjadar**
 The mead of poetry was fermented from the blood of wise Kvasir, who was murdered by two dwarfs and his ichor mixed with honey.
 This magical mead was so potent the dwarves exchanged it for their lives to escape being slain by the giant Suttung.
 Odin